rivondave/Kids-Fashion-Website/README.md

 Prerequisites
 -------------
-1. Have python installed
+1. Have python installed/knowledge of it
 2. MySQL database

-Installation
+Installation & Setup Dependencies
 ---------------
 1. To get started, install flask